 BIO Project and Quinta's History

-The luxury facilities of Hotel Quinta da Serra, located in the town of Jardim da Serra, in the highlands of Câmara de Lobos have a strong historical, social and botanical component.
-The ambition of the current Administration is to preserve and enhance natural resources and characteristics of Madeira.
+The Hotel Quinta da Serra, located in the parish of Jardim da Serra, in the upper areas of Câmara de Lobos has a strong historical, social and botanical component associated with luxurious facilities.
+Taking advantage of these valences is the ambition of the current Administration to preserve and enhance the natural resources characteristic of the island of Madeira.

-At this property was also the first tea plantation (Camellia sinensis), that have been introduced by the founder of the property, the British consul Henry Veitch.
-Over the years and due to the abandonment of the Farm, this species was lost.
-Now, with the renovation made on Quinta, new plants will grow to preserve this historical aspect even more.
+It was also on this property that the first tea plants (Camelia sinensis) were introduced, by the founder of this property, the English consul Henry Veitch.
+With the passage of the years and with the abandonment to which the Quinta was subject, this species was lost.
+With the renovation made in our Quinta in 2013/2014, new plants were introduced, in order to preserve this historical aspect.

-To give consistency to the value of regional products and organic agriculture itself, we certified the restaurant of the Hotel as organic.
-Thus, customers can enjoy dishes prepared exclusively with "bio" products produced in the surroundings of the restaurant is a peculiarity that ensures an unrivaled freshness.
+In order to give consistency to the valorization of regional products and to organic farming itself, we certify, as organic, the Hotel's restaurant.
+In this way, customers can taste dishes exclusively prepared with "bio" products, produced in the place where the restaurant is inserted, a particularity that guarantees an unequaled freshness.

-It is with this incessant quest for authenticity and preservation of the history and biodiversity that invite you to explore this curious space of Madeira's identity.
+It is with this incessant search for authenticity and preservation of history and biodiversity that we invite you to explore this curious space of Madeiran identity.

 THE HIGHEST TREE IN MADEIRA